 London Bridge now.
 I can smell a fusion of three, four or maybe ten perfumes.
 Not too soft and pleasant though.
 The gentleman I was telling you before is not interested in reading the news anymore, or perhaps he read everything by now.
 He’s phone is away, he’s daydreaming for sure.

-The train is not crazy crowded now and I can see a Chinese lady holding a closed notebook in her hands, she’s about to write something, but her is too tired.
+The train is not crazy crowded now and I can see a lady holding a closed notebook in her hands, she’s about to write something, but her pen is too tired.
 Ohh!
 An idea suddenly came, she opened her notebook.
 Still reading.
 Still thinking.
 Still not writing, yet.
 But now she is writing.
 Well done, ideas!
 Well done!
-Too bad I cannot read Chinese ideas.
+Too bad I cannot read a thing.
 She stopped again.

 Bond Street now and unfortunately I cannot see the Chinese lady anymore.
 May the inspiration hit us both.